 Zelkova carpinifolia is a light demanding canopy tree growing generally on moist, humus-rich soils usually between 100 and 600m.
 Unlike some of the other species in this genus Z. carpinifolia reproduces easily from self-sown seeds.

 The major threats to this species are deforestation for agricultural land and extensive logging.
 Z. carpinifolia timber is very valuable, famous for its visual attractiveness, lightness, flexibility and rot-resistance.
 Furthermore, due to mild climatic conditions and scenic beauty, some areas are heavily affected by increased tourism, road construction and urbanisation.
+It is due to these threats that in 2018, the species was reassessed as Vulnerable for the IUCN Red List, having previously been assessed as Near Threatened.

 Some nature reserves and natural parks have been created in Georgia, Azerbaijan and Iran but the high pressure on the forests continue to increase.
 New field surveys are needed, especially in conservation priority areas.